Hjerkinn to Grimsdalshytta Sykling

 Om Hjerkinn to Grimsdalshytta

-Surrounded by Dovre and Rondane National Parks, Grimsdalen Valley is a highlight along the cycle route.
+Surrounded by Dovre and Rondane National Parks, Grimsdalen Valley is a highlight.
 Scattered along the hillsides are mountain farms, and in summer, you will see an abundance of grazing animals.
 If you are lucky, you may catch a glimpse of wild reindeer living in the national parks.

 If you go by car from Oslo, you can follow the road E6 north and it will take you about 4,5 hours to reach Hjerkinn.
 From Trondheim it's approximately 3 hours on the road E6 heading south.
 While from Bergen it takes from 8 to 9 hours depending on which road you take.